nasuni-labs/nasuni-dashboards/README.md

 ## Upgrading from InfluxDB 1.8 to 2.7

+When it launched, Nasuni Dashboards only supported InfluxDB 1.8 and now supports InfluxDB 2.7.
+You can use these instructions to update from InfluxDB 1.8 to 2.7 while retaining performance data.

 #### Rocky Linux InfluxDB 1.8 to 2.7 Upgrade Instructions
 <details>
     <summary>Expand Rocky Linux InfluxDB Upgrade Instructions</summary>